Learned-Database Systems Security: Learned-Database Systems Security Survey

 \subsection{Learned query optimizers}

-Databases must find and perform an \textit{execution plan}, a series of basic operations such as join, sort, or filter on a predicate, that computes the answer to a given query.
-A \textit{query optimizer} is a component whose goal is to generate an execution plan that minimizes resource load, for example on memory, I/O, or CPU.

-Plans are typically expressed as computation trees where nodes are operations and leaves are relations in the database, and a parent operation's input is the output of its children (or, for leaves, the relations they represent).
-Query optimization challenging because it must choose the best-performing plan without actually executing any plan.
+Databases must determine and execute an \textit{execution plan}, which is a sequence of basic operations---such as join, sort, or filter---that computes the result of a given \emph{query}.
+A \textit{query optimizer} is a component responsible for generating an execution plan that minimizes resource usage, for example on memory, I/O, or CPU.
+Plans are typically expressed as computation trees where nodes are operations and leaves are relations in the database.
+Query optimization is challenging because the optimizer must choose the best-performing plan without actually executing any plan.
 Specifically, optimizers must estimate the performance of computation tree nodes before their inputs, or their cardinality, are known.
 Consequently, popular optimizers are the product of massive engineering effort, with many carefully-crafted heuristics for estimating node-input cardinalities, choosing between different operation implementations and selecting operation order.

-Query optimization can be formulated as an online learning problem: once a plan executes, we gain experience about its performance.
-An optimizer that learns from experience in an online fashion may be able to dynamically adapt to workloads, and keep improving as more experience is gained.
-Online-learned models are increasingly popular~\cite{krishnan2018learning, Marcus2018, marcus2019neo, marcus2020bao, park2020quicksel}, and there are industry deployment efforts~\cite{unravel}.
-Particularly, reinforcement learning is often used, for example when the execution plan is constructed by iteratively adding nodes chosen by a neural-network model, and the quality of each of the models' decisions is unknown (we can only measure the benefit of the entire plan)~\cite{krishnan2018learning, Marcus2018}.
+Query optimization can also be approached as a \emph{learning} problem: as execution plans are carried out, the system gathers performance data.
+This data can then be used to refine and enhance future execution plans.
+By continuously learning from experience, the optimizer can dynamically adapt to changing workloads.
+Online-learned models are becoming increasingly popular~\cite{cardinality-24-wang, krishnan2018learning, Marcus2018, marcus2019neo, marcus2020bao, park2020quicksel}.